d1m007/ReservationInfo/README.md

 ## Introduction

 The Reservation Info plugin show the current reservation status in lists of items.
+It works with all types of bookable items: computers, monitors, software, network devices, devices, printers and phones.

 ## Screenshots